tokenika/tokenika.github.io/EOS - is Ethereum going to have a strong competitor.md

 ### What is EOS?

 An operating system for executing smart-contracts.
-Its domain is similar to Ethereum yet EOS tackles a much wider problem.
+Its *raison d'être* is similar to Ethereum's yet EOS tackles a much wider problem.

 ### What features make EOS unique when compared to Ethereum?